In this article, we have covered –

 1. Microservices-Based:

-Microservices is an architectural approach used in the creation of a cloud-native application that breaks down the app into a series of independent services or modules.
-Each service performs a set of functions supporting a specific goal and these modules communicate with each other using an application program interface or APIs.
-This could be through HTTPs or messaging too.
-These individual services can be deployed, rescaled, and automated such that customers are not impacted and services can be delivered seamlessly.
+Microservices is an architectural approach to creating a cloud-native application that breaks the app into a series of independent services or modules.
+Each service performs a set of functions supporting a specific goal, and these modules communicate with each other using an application program interface or API.
+This could be through HTTP or messaging too.
+These individual services can be deployed, rescaled, and automated so customers are not impacted, and services can be delivered seamlessly.

 2. Container-based:

 Containers are best suited for deploying individual microservices.
-They offer the best of both i.e speed as well as efficiency compared to standard virtual machines.
-This enables the application to run independent of physical resources and also provides a separation for microservices to reduce interference.
+Compared to standard virtual machines, they offer the best of both, i.e., speed and efficiency.
+This enables the application to run independently of physical resources and provides a separation for microservices to reduce interference.
 This increases the capacity of hosting channels and enables the app to perform multiple instances of the same service.

 3. API based: